Skip to main content

 Implementation

 1. Create a new development Deployment.
 Make sure Development Mode is enabled when you create the Deployment.
-See Create a Deployment.
+See Enable development mode.

 2. Create a hibernation schedule for your development Deployment.
 Choose a schedule that will not interfere with your typical development times.
 Note that you cannot deploy to a Deployment that is hibernating.
 See Hibernate a development Deployment.